bespoyasov/bespoyasov/README.md

 ## Source Code for Popular Posts ✍️

-On my blog, some posts refer to code examples.
+On my blog, some posts refer to code examples, too.
 Here's the source code for my popular posts in English and Russian:

 - [Clean Architecture on Frontend](https://github.com/bespoyasov/frontend-clean-architecture), how to use the Clean Architecture when writing a React app.
 - [Declarative Data Validation](https://github.com/bespoyasov/rule-based-data-validation) with rule-based approach and functional programming.